Generic name: bosentan

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-Tracleer treatment should be initiated at a dose of 62.5 mg twice daily for 4 weeks and then increased to the maintenance dose of 125 mg twice daily.
-Doses above 125 mg twice daily did not appear to confer additional benefit sufficient to offset the increased risk of liver injury.
+Initiate treatment at 62.5 mg twice daily for 4 weeks and then increase to the maintenance dose of 125 mg twice daily.
+Doses above 125 mg twice daily did not appear to confer additional benefit sufficient to offset the increased risk of hepatotoxicity.

-Tablets should be administered morning and evening with or without food.
+Tracleer should be administered in the morning and evening with or without food.

 Dosage Adjustments for Patients Developing Aminotransferase Elevations

+Measure liver aminotransferase levels prior to initiation of treatment and then monthly.
+If aminotransferase levels increase, revise the monitoring and treatment plan.
 The table below summarizes the dosage adjustment and monitoring recommendations for patients who develop aminotransferase elevations >3 × ULN during therapy with Tracleer.
-If liver aminotransferase elevations are accompanied by clinical symptoms of liver injury (such as nausea, vomiting, fever, abdominal pain, jaundice, or unusual lethargy or fatigue) or increases in bilirubin ≥ 2 × ULN, treatment with Tracleer should be stopped.
-There is no experience with the re-introduction of Tracleer in these circumstances.
+Discontinue Tracleer if liver aminotransferase elevations are accompanied by clinical symptoms of hepatotoxicity (such as nausea, vomiting, fever, abdominal pain, jaundice, or unusual lethargy or fatigue) or increases in bilirubin ≥ 2 × ULN.
+There is no experience with the reintroduction of Tracleer in these circumstances.